Stephen Leacock: Death and tributes

 Predeceased by Trix (who had died of breast cancer in 1925), Leacock was survived by son Stevie (Stephen Lushington Leacock (1915–1974).
 In accordance with his wishes, after his death from throat cancer, Leacock was buried in the St George the Martyr Churchyard (St. George's Church, Sibbald Point), Sutton, Ontario.

 Shortly after his death, Barbara Nimmo, his niece, literary executor and benefactor, published two major posthumous works: Last Leaves (1945) and The Boy I Left Behind Me (1946).
-His summer cottage became derelict was declared a National Historic Site of Canada in 1958 and is operated as a museum called the Stephen Leacock Museum National Historic Site.
+His summer cottage became derelict, and was declared a National Historic Site of Canada in 1958.
+It currently operates as a museum called the Stephen Leacock Museum National Historic Site.

 In 1947, the Stephen Leacock Award was created to meet the best in Canadian literary humour.
 In 1969, the centennial of his birth, Canada Post issued a six-cent stamp with his image on it.
-The following year, the Stephen Leacock Centennial Committee had a plaque erected at his English birthplace and a mountain in the Yukon was named after him.
+The following year, the Stephen Leacock Centennial Committee had a plaque erected at his English birthplace and a mountain in Yukon was named after him.

 A number of buildings in Canada are named after Leacock, including the Stephen Leacock Building at McGill University, Stephen Leacock Public School in Ottawa, a theatre in Keswick, Ontario, and a school Stephen Leacock Collegiate Institute in Toronto.